-What is the minimum and maximum number of guests on each tour?
+What are the minimum and the maximum number of guests on each tour?

-2 persons is the minimum required for a tour to run, and 6 persons is our limit.
+2 persons is the minimum required for a tour to run, and 6 persons are our limit (Covid 19 Restrictions).

-Peak season in Scotland is mid April to mid October.
+The peak season in Scotland is from mid-April to mid-October.
 Getting off the beaten track with us certainly helps avoid the crowds but Scotland, even in its busiest periods (July and August), still has plenty of quiet spots to relax and enjoy.
-Weather tends to be mild with temperatures May to September lingering between 60-75 degrees.
-There are certainly periods of warmer weather with temperatures soaring into the low 90s.
+The weather tends to be mild with temperatures May to September lingering between 60-75 degrees.
+There are certain periods of warmer weather with temperatures soaring into the low 90s.
 As you are never too far from the coast the breezy conditions usually keep things feeling cooler.

 Once our itinerary is agreed can we keep making changes?

-In order to secure the best accommodation for our guests we make hotel bookings as soon as the itinerary is agreed and the deposit is paid.
-At this stage we would not be able to change the tour itinerary unless in extreme circumstances.
+In order to secure the best accommodation for our guests, we make hotel bookings as soon as the itinerary is agreed upon and the deposit is paid.
+At this stage, we would not be able to change the tour itinerary unless in extreme circumstances.